-- 3) ORIX has whistleblower channels to discover illegal or unethical conduct, or violations of internal rules at an early stage through consultation or reporting, to avoid deplorable events, and take necessary actions to improve and enhance the integrity of ORIX. - 4) The internal audit department of the Company performs internal audits of the effectiveness of the internal control system, efficiency and effectiveness of operations, compliance with laws and regulations, and other factors pertaining to the management of ORIX through a risk-based approach.
-In addition, the internal audit department of the Company and corporate auditors of the group subsidiaries jointly monitor critical risk. - 5) To secure the accuracy and reliability of financial reporting, ORIX establishes systems to ensure adequate internal control over financial reporting. - 6) Further strengthen the group internal management system from a global perspective. - 7) The internal control-related functions establish systems and monitor and assist the operations of ORIX to comply with laws and regulations and the Articles of Incorporation.
+- 3) ORIX has whistleblower channels to discover violations of law and regulations, violations of internal rules, violations of human rights or unethical conduct at an early stage through reporting or consultation, to avoid misconduct, and take necessary actions to improve and enhance the integrity of ORIX. - 4) The internal audit department of the Company performs internal audits of the effectiveness of the internal control system, efficiency and effectiveness of operations, compliance with laws and regulations, and other factors pertaining to the management of ORIX through a risk-based approach.
+In addition, the internal audit department of the Company and corporate auditors of the group subsidiaries jointly monitor critical risk. - 5) To secure the accuracy and reliability of financial reporting, ORIX establishes systems to ensure adequate internal control over financial reporting. - 6) Further strengthen the group internal management system from a global perspective. - The internal control-related functions establish systems and monitor and assist the operations of ORIX to comply with laws and regulations and the Articles of Incorporation.